-Every year my kids make a new Halloween and Thanksgiving decorations for our house.
+Every year my kids make a pile of new Halloween and Thanksgiving decorations for our house.
 Our silly and spooky Halloween crafts for kids are truly endless.
-Which is why it was so much fun to add a simple newspaper pumpkin garland to the mix.
+Which is why it was so much fun to add this simple paper pumpkin garland to the mix.

 Disclosure: There are Amazon Affiliate links in this article which means, at no additional cost to you, we could receive compensation for our recommendations.
 You can read our full disclosure policy on our Disclosure Page for more details.